CelticMajora/uml-generator-CSSE374/README.md

 19. "-baddecorator" detects when the decorator abstract class doesn't override all methods and adds them in red

 The default options are to not recurse into superclasses and interfacess, private level analysis, text display, and using PlantUML

-## Work Contributions

-For milestone 1:
-We pretty much pair programmed the whole time since we had to set up the infrastructure of the codebase.
-For future work we will probably work more individually.